-Based on its success to date, HACSM expanded its five-year, MTW Self-Sufficiency program to include all new applicants from the waiting list.
+Based on its success to date, HACSM continues to enroll all new applicants from the MTW waiting list to its five-year, MTW Self-Sufficiency program.
 This MTW activity not only gives HACSM the ability to serve more families by increasing voracity of the program, but it also strengthens the SMC community by providing a path for program participants to increase their economic self-sufficiency.
 All new program participants have access to greatly expanded and enriched case management services and to quarterly connections with their HACSM Self-Sufficiency Coordinators.
 This initiative also includes a comprehensive hardship policy for elderly and/or disabled persons as well as for self-sufficiency participants who need some additional time to achieve their goals.